GOP silences 'Tennessee Three' Democrat on House floor for day on 'out of order' rule; crowd erupts

 Many in the crowd remained in the stands, and their cries of “vote them out” and “Whose house, our house” drowned out the legislative proceedings for several minutes, enough at one point that a Republican lawmaker said he couldn’t hear what he was supposed to be voting on.

-Jones was among the two Tennessee lawmakers expelled earlier this year for his role in a pro-gun control protest inside the Tennessee Capitol.
+Jones was among the two Tennessee lawmakers expelled earlier this year for his role in a pro-gun control protest inside the Tennessee Capitol, propelling him into the national spotlight as the new face of Democratic politics.

-The demonstration came just days after a shooter opened fire at a private Christian school in Nashville, killing three children and three adults.
-Jones joined Reps.
+The April demonstration came just days after a shooter opened fire at The Covenant School, killing three children and three adults.
+Jones joined Democratic Reps.
 Justin Pearson and Gloria Johnson in approaching the front of the House floor without permission with a bullhorn, joining the chants and cries for action by protesters in the public gallery and outside of the chamber.

 Pearson and Jones, who are both Black, were expelled, while Johnson, who is white, was spared by one vote.
 The two have since been reelected to their positions.